Dreamfall: The Longest Journey: Release

 Dreamfall: The Longest Journey was released for Microsoft Windows on 17 April 2006 in the United States and 18 April in Europe, available either on 6 CDs or a single DVD.
 A Limited Edition of Dreamfall was released, as well, containing the DVD version of the game, a soundtrack EP with four songs by Magnet, and a 92-page hardcover art book entitled The Art of Dreamfall.
 According to Ragnar Tørnquist, this edition is "an actual limited Limited Edition", since it has only been produced in small numbers.
 On 23 December 2006, a game demo was released.
 On 12 January 2007, Dreamfall was made available on Steam.
 On 30 April 2007, Aspyr announced that a Game of the Year edition would be released to North America on 24 May 2007 and would include The Longest Journey, Dreamfall, and the Dreamfall OST.
 This release includes three DVDs but no manual.
 The StarForce copy protection system prevents the use of the boxed version of the game on 64-bit versions of Windows Vista and Windows 7, although this can be circumvented with an unofficial patch which bypasses the software.

 The Norwegian release of the game gives the player the option to toggle English or Norwegian voice-overs.
+Norwegian actress Ingeborg Sundrehagen Raustøl voiced Zoë Castillo in the Norwegian version, while Petronella Barker replaced Synnøve Svabø as the voice of April Ryan.

 The Xbox version of the game has been released on 8 April and 11 August 2006 in the US and Europe, respectively, and is backwards compatible with Xbox 360 since June 2006.
 It was made available as an "Xbox Originals" digital download on Xbox Live on 23 March 2008.
 The downloadable version is the original Xbox version of the game rather than the Game of the Year edition.